kaldan007/blog/_posts/2020-07-22-Transkribus.md

 ## Training data collection
 Since most of our pechas are in distinct handwriting, we always try to train dedicated model for each pecha to get better transcription.
 We always train our models with training and validation data of ratio 8:2.
 While collecting training and validation data for the model, we tends to divide the process into two main parts.
-Those are layout analysis and getting respective trasncription.
+Those are layout analysis and getting respective transcription.

 ### Layout annalysis
 It is the part where segmentation of lines in image take place.
 Transkribus has multiple ways of doing the task design specifically for some general manuscripts layout.
 We tried mutliple layout analysis models among which newspaper model out perform the rest in our case.
 Hence we choosed it.
 But still newspaper model dosen't produce perfect layout analysis.
 In order to get better layout analysis, we have written a  script to tune layout analysis as per our requirement.